 - Kidney Profile

-- Bun or Urea Nitrogen - A by-product of protein metabolism eliminated through the kidneys, BUN is an indicator of kidney function.
+- Bun or Urea Nitrogen (BUN) - An indicator of kidney function.

-- Creatinine, Serum - Indicates kidney function.
+- Creatinine, Serum - An indicator of kidney function.

 - Fluids & Electrolytes